altonrus/website-decision-mod-lab/content/home/about-lab.md

     padding: ["40px", "0", "40px", "0"]
 ---

 The Decision Modeling lab aims to enable the efficient and effective use of finite healthcare resources by developing data-driven analyses that inform health policy and clinical decisions.
-Our interdisciplinary research uses methods from decision analysis, simulation, health economics, operations research, and data science.
+Our interdisciplinary research uses methods from decision analysis, simulation, health economics, operations research, epidemiology, and data science.
 We are part of the [McGill Clinical and Health Informatics Research Group](mchi.mcgill.ca) and the [McGill School of Population and Global Health](https://www.mcgill.ca/spgh/) in Montreal, Quebec, Canada.

 {{% callout note %}}
 * [We're recruiting a postdoc](https://www.mcgill.ca/epi-biostat-occh/files/epi-biostat-occh/postdoc_ad_mchi_public_health_surveillance_mod_01_2022.pdf) to explore using blood donor data for population health surveillance!